Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 Final Word

-July is a month of movement—heavenly and earthly.
-It’s a celestial migration of light, heat, shadow, and sound.
-The fireflies flicker.
-The meteors fall.
-The planets align.
-And above it all, the camera waits—quiet, curious, wide open.
+July embodies movement—heavenly and earthly.
+It’s a migration of light, heat, shadow, and sound.
+Fireflies flicker, meteors tumble, and planets align.
+The camera stands ready—quiet, curious, and wide open.

-Take the picture.
-But also—take the pause.
-Let the sky imprint something into you.
+Take the picture, but also—take the pause.
+Let the sky imprint something within you.
 Be here now!

 Want More Like This?